 Due to database restrictions it is necessary to sign an user agreement to get access to the data.
-Please print the document , sign it and send it via fax to Henning Müller.
-(For detailed instructions see the explanation in the document).
+Please print the document , sign it and follow the instructions of where to send it in the respective document.

 Datasets that can be obtained independently: